 Having the right technology in-place is essential.
 It will make everything easier, and give sales managers the oversight necessary to ensure the team can operate effectively.

 Do your staff have the tools they need to work as effectively?
-Make sure everyone is using an instant messaging system with a Voice over IP (VoIP) option, such as Facebook Messenger, Viber, Skype, Telegram or a multitude of other free options.
+Make sure everyone is using an instant messaging system with a Voice over IP (VoIP) option, such as Facebook Messenger, Viber, share screen on a WhatsApp video chat, Telegram or a multitude of other free options.
 Encourage staff to jump on quick calls with one another for everything that needs an actual conversation, and use instant messaging for other needs.

 For one-on-one meetings, you can augment telephone calls very easily with a solution like CrankWheel, which is the quickest way to show colleagues, clients and prospects your screen.